Meet The Advisors & Staff of the University Advising and Academic Services Center

 Biography – Tim earned his B.A. in Social Work from Augustana College, South Dakota and his M.S. in College Student Personnel from Western Illinois University.

-Kelly Morris, Advisor
+Kelly Morris, Academic Advisor/OAS Statistician

 Biography – Kelly earned her B.A. in Elementary Education and her M.A. in Math Education from the University of Northern Iowa.
 She began her career as an Elementary Teacher in Aurora, Colorado, for a few years.
 Kelly found her niche and has been working in Higher Education since 1991.

 Renee Simpson, Advisor/Student Success Coordinator

 Responsibilities – Renee advises students in the Academic Services Program and teaches the University 100, Personal Growth in Higher Education, a life skills transitional course for incoming freshmen.
 In addition, Renee is committed to exploring and researching new retention initiatives strategies for the University.

 Biography – Renee received a B.S. in Sociology from the University of Wyoming and earned her M.S. in Liberal Arts from Western Illinois University.